-We recommend that all higher education training and post-university professional training of neuro-scientists and neurotechnology engineers, including researchers in robotics and artificial intelligence, should be required to include education in the social and ethical issues raised by their work, including questions of dual use.54 for technology assessment, together with transparent processes of ethical governance, including the education of managers and researchers on the principles of Responsible Research and Innovation, the screening and monitoring of research and development and the mitigation of dual use issues of concern as and when they arise.
-55
+We recommend that all higher education training and post-university professional training of neuroscientists and neurotechnology engineers, including researchers in robotics and artificial intelligence, should be required to include education in the social and ethical issues raised by their work, including questions of dual use.

-We recommend that universities and other organizations engaged in neuroscientific and neurotechnological and neurorobotics research, including those funded from military and defence sources, establish policies for self-regulation in relation to dual use research of concern and related processes
+We recommend that universities and other organizations engaged in neuroscientific and neurotechnological and neurorobotics research, including those funded from military and defence sources, establish policies for self-regulation in relation to dual use research of concern and related processes for technology assessment, together with transparent processes of ethical governance, including the education of managers and researchers on the principles of Responsible Research and Innovation, the screening and monitoring of research and development and the mitigation of dual use issues of concern as and when they arise.